OWASP/QRLJacking/README.md

 Find documentation in our [Wiki](https://github.com/OWASP/QRLJacking/wiki).
 ## What is QRLJacking?
 QRLJacking or Quick Response Code Login Jacking is a simple social engineering attack vector capable of session hijacking affecting all applications that rely on “Login with QR code” feature as a secure way to login into accounts.
-In a simple way, In a nutshell victim scans the attacker’s QR code results of session hijacking.
+In a nutshell, the victim scans the attacker’s QR code results of session hijacking.

 ## What are the requirements to achieve a successful QRLJacking attack?